Free energy, stability, and particle source in dynamical holography: Beyond the probe limit: dynamical holographic spacetime

 associated to the diffeomorphism invariance of $I$ induced by an arbitrary vector field $\xi$, where $\phi^{A}$ runs over components of all matter fields. {Actually, one may also replace the matter contribution in the last two terms of the above current with $-T^{ab}\xi_b$ to obtain another conserved current

 corresponding to the stress energy current in Sec.~\ref{probe}.}

 Our configuration is as Figure \ref{fig:configure}.
-There is an event horizon $H$ in the (dynamic) space-time, which tends to the asymptotic Killing horizon of the final asymptotic stationary black hole.
+There is a horizon\footnote{It has long been discussed in the context of holography whether the event horizon or the apparent horizon is related to the entropy of the boundary system in the fully dynamic case, or even whether such an entropy can be well defined far from equilibrium.
+This problem remains open here.} $H$ in the (dynamic) space-time, which tends to the asymptotic Killing horizon of the final asymptotic stationary black hole.
 There is also a time-like boundary surface $B$, either at a finite distance or tending to the conformal infinity, which together with the event horizon composes the boundary of the bulk space-time.
+Here we illustrate the configuration with the characteristic dynamic evolution (see, e.g. \cite{Chesler,NCTWZ}), the most commonly used scheme in holography, so the initial state at $t=0$ is on a null surface.

 Since the current (\ref{eq:current}) is conserved, we have